 GS750: Fundamentals of College Teaching

-Introduced in 2011, GS750 provides doctoral students with an entry point into pedagogy, course design, and classroom practice.
-It began as an in-person introduction to instructional responsibilities, active learning, and assessment.
-More recently, I collaborated on the design of an online version to expand access for students with fieldwork, caregiving responsibilities, or international time zones.
-The course emphasizes reflective teaching and has become a model for how core pedagogy training can be adapted across formats.
+GS750 introduces doctoral students to pedagogy, course design, and classroom practice.
+The course emphasizes active learning, inclusive teaching, and alignment between learning outcomes, assessment, and instructional strategy.
+In recent years, I collaborated on the design of an online version to expand access for students with fieldwork, caregiving responsibilities, or international time zones.
+Across formats, the course centers reflective practice and structured feedback as foundations of effective teaching.

 GS760: The College Teaching Portfolio